apache/metron/metron-analytics/metron-profiler-spark/README.md

       "timestampField": "timestamp"
     }
     ```
+    or

+    ii.
+Choose to use profiles already loaded into zookeeper (e.g. for use by the storm profiler bolt) by setting the environment variable `$SPARK_PROFILER_USE_ZOOKEEPER`.
+This will cause the spark profiler to extract profiles from the zookeeper quorum located at `$ZOOKEEPER`.
+    Batch processing MUST use event time processing - specify the field to use for the event time via the `--timestampfield` command line argument.
+    The field to use for event time can also be specified via environment variable `$SPARK_PROFILER_EVENT_TIMESTAMP_FIELD`

 1. Ensure that you have archived telemetry available for the Batch Profiler to consume.
 By default, Metron will store this in HDFS at `/apps/metron/indexing/indexed/*/*`.